stanfordnlp/dspy/docs/docs/dspy-usecases.md

 # DSPy Use Cases

-We often get questions of "Is DSPy used in production?" or "How are people using DSPy in production?" and this list was created to answer these questions.
+We often get questions like "How are people using DSPy in practice?", like in production or for research.
+This list was created to collect a few pointers and to encourage others in the community to add their own work below.

 This list is ever expanding and highly incomplete (WIP)!
 We'll be adding a bunch more.
-If you would like to add your company to the list, please make a PR.
+If you would like to add your product or research to this list, please make a PR.

 ## Company Use Cases